MileHacker Logo

 Historical Sites in Luanda

-Luanda's historical sites connect you to its colonial past, struggles for independence, and enduring cultural heritage.
+Luanda's historical sites connect you to its time as a colony past, struggles for independence, and enduring cultural heritage.

 • The Baixa (Lower City) district has Luanda's main historical area, featuring well-preserved Portuguese colonial architecture.